Agablue-red/MLClass/README.md

     Coefficient of determination: 0.0

-0% represents a model that does not explain any of the variation in the response variable around its mean.
+`0%` indicates thet the model does not fit the training data.

     Coefficient of determination (Adjusted R2): -0.00140
     Mean absolute error (MAE): 0.00214